Loading regulatory ticker…

 Annual AI governance program review

-Vendor AI Governance Standard: require AI addenda in all third-party AI contracts (data usage restrictions, audit rights, incident notification SLAs)
+Vendor AI Governance Standard: require AI addenda in all third-party AI contracts (data usage restrictions, audit rights, incident notification SLAs, multi-vendor fallback and access-continuity clauses)

 Agentic AI: Define escalation thresholds - actions that require human approval before an agent executes.
 Document "human-in-the-loop" vs. "human-on-the-loop" per agent use case.